 Node.js backend development has become extremely popular among software developers.
 In order to keep up with modern technologies, it is necessary to know what is Node.js, what are the reasons to use it, where to hire developers, etc. Answers to these questions will be discovered in this article.

-Node.js back-end development is nothing new and you can find its implementation in many products like Netflix or PayPal.
-It has many advantages, which make it suitable for both enterprise and B2C applications and is popular among the software engineering community.
+Node.js backend development is nothing new, and you can find its implementation in many products like Netflix or PayPal.
+It has many advantages, which make it suitable for both enterprise and B2C applications, and it is popular among the software engineering community.
 But what makes it so attractive from both technology and business points?
 In this article, we’ll try to answer this question.

 It begs the question, what has made Node.js so popular and actively used among programmers?
-First of all, despite the fact that JS has always had many great frameworks and libraries, it never had any backend platforms, which were able to compete with other entrenched languages.
-Node.js has solved this issue, and a big number of startups and enterprise-level projects now use it for various purposes.
+First of all, despite the fact that JS has always had many great frameworks and libraries, it never had any backend platforms which were able to compete with other entrenched languages.
+Node.js has solved this issue, and a large number of startups and enterprise-level projects now use it for various purposes.

-The researchers state that using Node.js for backend and other tasks is able to enhance their applications’ performance.
-This claim has become so popular in the IT-sphere that many programmers decided to change their codes’ languages to Node.js.
+The researchers state that using Node.js for the backend and other tasks can enhance their applications’ performance.
+This claim has become so popular in the IT sphere that many programmers decided to change their code languages to Node.js.
 This may be caused by the fact that many giants like NASA, Twitter, Microsoft, and others use it.